Background pattern

 • if you have a history of epileptic seizures.

-• if you have recently had a myocardial infarction (heart attack), if you suffer from congestive heart failure or if you have uncontrolled hypertension (high blood pressure).
+• if you have recently suffered a myocardial infarction (heart attack), if you have congestive heart failure, or if you have uncontrolled hypertension (high blood pressure).

-If you have renal tubular acidosis (RTA, excess of acid-producing substances in the blood due to renal dysfunction (kidney problem)) or severe urinary tract infections (urinary tract infection), your doctor may need to adjust the dose of the medicamentor.
+If you have renal tubular acidosis (RTA, excess of acid-producing substances in the blood due to kidney dysfunction) or severe urinary tract infections, your doctor may need to adjust the dose of the medication.

-If you have renal insufficiency (kidney problems), your doctor should closely monitor renal function and, if necessary, adapt memantine doses.
+If you have kidney problems, your doctor should closely monitor your kidney function and, if necessary, adjust the doses of memantine.

-Memantine should be avoided when used with other medicines such as amantadine (for Parkinson's treatment), ketamine (a medication generally used as an anesthetic), dextromethorphan (a medication for cough treatment) and other NMDA antagonists.
+The use of memantine with other medications such as amantadine (for the treatment of Parkinson's disease), ketamine (a medication commonly used as an anesthetic), dextromethorphan (a medication for the treatment of cough), and other NMDA antagonists should be avoided.

 • amantadine, ketamine, dextromethorphan